AdobeDocs/campaign.en/help/v8/config/email-settings.md

 **Note**: Email BCC capability is optional.
 Please check your license agreement.

-:speech_balloon: As a Managed Cloud Service user, [contact Adobe](../start/support.md#support) to activate Email BCC in Campaign.
+:speech_balloon: As a Managed Cloud Services user, [contact Adobe](../start/support.md#support) to activate Email BCC in Campaign.
 The BCC email address of your choice must be provided to the Adobe team who will configure it for you.